Harrisburg Senators Game Notes at Erie

 Harrisburg Senators News Release

-The Harrisburg Senators and Erie SeaWolves play game four of their seven-game series tonight at UPMC Park in Erie.
-Overall Erie has taken 10 of the 17 games the teams have played.
-Harrisburg has 22 games remaining and beginning today they're one game behind Altoona.
+TONIGHT'S GAME: The Harrisburg Senators and Erie SeaWolves play game five of their seven-game series tonight at UPMC Park in Erie.

-FILIBUSTERS: Since July 5 Harrisburg has gone 24-13 - In that same time frame, they have a 3.02 ERA which is third in the league - The six-game sweep at Hartford was the Sens first six-game sweep of a series, home or road, ever - The Senators are 12-2 since August 5 and have gained 4.5 games in the standings - Since May 2, the Sens bullpen has a 2.67 ERA, best in the league - On their current 13-game road trip, the Sens are hitting .291 and have a 3.27 ERA.
-They've scored 52 runs in the nine games and on the mound, they've struck out 81 batters - Cayden Wallace is 16-for-32 on the 9-game road trip with a home run and 5 RBIs.
+FILIBUSTERS: Since July 5 Harrisburg has gone 24-14 - In that same time frame, they have a 3.03 ERA which is second in the league - The six-game sweep at Hartford was the Sens first six-game sweep of a series, home or road, ever - The Senators are 12-3 since August 5 and have gained 4.5 games in the standings - Since May 2, the Sens bullpen has a 2.70 ERA, best in the league - On their current 13-game road trip, the Sens are hitting .283 and have a 3.28 ERA.
+They've scored 54 runs in the ten games and on the mound, they've struck out 84 batters - Cayden Wallace is 18-for-35 on the 10-game road trip with a home run, 5 RBIs, and 7 Rs.

+PLAYOFF CHASE: With 21 games remaining, the Senators trail Altoona by one game.
+The teams meet in a six-game series beginning Tuesday.
+The Senators lead Akron by one game and they finish the season at home against Akron.
+After next week, Altoona hosts Richmond and finishes the season at Erie.
+Prior to coming to Harrisburg to end the season, Akron is at Richmond and home to Binghamton.

 - Harrisburg Senators Game Notes at Erie - Harrisburg Senators

-- Young Arms Square off as Cats Aim for Fourth Straight - New Hampshire Fisher Cats
+- Rogers, Hartle on Tap for Friday Night Battle in Akron - New Hampshire Fisher Cats

+- Richmond Flying Squirrels Announce Diamonds Aren't Forever: The Farewell Series - Richmond Flying Squirrels

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.